matthewhadley/homeassistant-dropback/dropback/DOCS.md

 7. Visit the url https://www.dropbox.com/oauth2/authorize?client_id=YOUR_APP_KEY_HERE&token_access_type=offline&response_type=code to get your one-use Access Code.
 Remember to replace the YOUR_APP_KEY_HERE value with the one above.
 Add the Access Code into this Add-on's configuration
 8. You can now start the Add-on

-The one-use Access Code typically expires in ~4hrs and is used on first run of the Add-on to get a long lived Refresh Token.
-This token will be stored encrypted at `/config/719b45ef_dropback.conf`.
+The one-use Access Code typically expires in ~4hrs and is used on first run of the Add-on to get a long lived Refresh Token, which will allow the Add-on to request short lived Dropbox access tokens as needed.

 ### Usage